Inflation in Canada – what it means for your auto insurance

 The bottom line

-So as prices continue to increase, be sure to compare all your options and save on car insurance with us – by taking five minutes out of your day, you could save hundreds of dollars throughout the year.
+As car insurance prices continue to increase across Canada, you can take steps to keep your premiums low.
+It starts by comparing all of your options and saving on car insurance with us—by taking five minutes out of your day, you could save hundreds of dollars throughout the year.